blanc0/cecilia/README.md

 		 "message":""
 		 }

- - If success is 0, we know something failed and we should get the error in the message field.
+ - If `success` is `0`, we know something failed and we should get the error in the `message` field.

- - Cecilia also comes with a ready to use api layer that speaks json.
+Cecilia also comes with a ready to use api layer that speaks json.
 This only requires one minor update to your web server configuration.

 	nginx: